Multiple Sclerosis Nursing Care Plan

 Step 2: Gather patient information

-Collect essential information about the patient, including their name, age, sex, nurse in charge, and healthcare provider.
+Collect essential information about the patient, including their name, age, sex, and clinical history.
 This information will personalize the care plan and ensure it meets the individual needs of the patient.

 Step 3: Identify nursing diagnosis